Azure-Samples/tayra/README.md

 5. `azd env new <env-name>` (or `azd env select <env-name>` if it already exists)
 6. [Configure cosmosdb permissions to access by keys](#cosmosdb-entraid-permissions)
 7. Run bicep template to create the resources `az deployment sub create --location eastus2 --template-file infra/main.bicep`.
 Another option is to use the bicep add-in for VS Code.
+8. `azd up`
-8. After the deployment is complete, capture any outputs with `azd env set <KEY> <value>` as needed so the env script can mirror them, then get keys for the Cosmos DB, AI Services and the connection string for Storage Account.
+9. After the deployment is complete, capture any outputs with `azd env set <KEY> <value>` as needed so the env script can mirror them, then get keys for the Cosmos DB, AI Services and the connection string for Storage Account.
-9. `docker compose up`
+10. `docker compose up`
-10. After deploy go to http://localhost:3000
+11. After deploy go to http://localhost:3000

 The run script with run four microservices (Evaluation, Transcription, Web Adapter and Web APIs) as well as the frontend application.